Authorities investigate 'suspicious' fires at black churches

 OPELOUSAS, La.
 (AP) — Authorities in southern Louisiana are investigating a string of "suspicious" fires at three African American churches in recent days.

-During a news conference Thursday, Fire Marshal H. "Butch" Browning said it wasn't clear whether the fires in St. Landry Parish are connected and he declined to get into specifics of what the investigation had yielded so far but described the blazes as "suspicious."
+During a news conference Thursday, Fire Marshal H. "Butch" Browning said it wasn't clear whether the fires in St. Landry Parish are connected but described them as "suspicious."

-"If you're going to turn to a house of god, turn to it for resurrection," he said.

-State Fire Marshal's spokeswoman Ashley Rodrigue says all three churches have African American congregations.
-She said all possibilities on the cause and potential motives are being investigated.
+Browning's spokeswoman, Ashley Rodrigue, says all three churches have African American congregations.

-The ATF and the FBI also are involved in the investigation, Browning said.
-He said that more than 40 people from the marshal's office are working on the investigation, which he described as "extremely active right now."
+Browning says the ATF and the FBI are also involved in the investigation.

 Then Thursday morning the Mount Pleasant Baptist Church in Opelousas caught fire.